directus/directus/docs/guides/extensions/operations-add-record-comments.md

 # Use Custom Operations to Add an Item Comment

-Operations allow you to trigger your own code during a Flow.
+Operations allow you to trigger your own code in a Flow.
 This guide will show you how to add comments to a record using built-in services and make it available as a configurable Flow operation.

 ![An Add Comment operation in a Flow](https://marketing.directus.app/assets/5b20c836-39f1-4905-95ad-e829f1a65efc.png)

 ## Install Dependencies

-Open a console to your preferred working directory, then install the Directus Extensions SDK, which will create the boilerplate code for your display.
+Open a console to your preferred working directory, then install the Directus Extensions SDK, which will create the boilerplate code for your operation.

 ```
 npm i create-directus-extension